infews/infews.github.io/source/resume/dwfrank.html.md

 ### Pivotal Software & Pivotal Labs <span class="duration">2008 April - 2020 January </span>

-#### Senior Engineering Manager, PKS <span class="duration">2018 October - 2020 January </span>
+#### Senior Software Engineering Manager, PKS <span class="duration">2018 October - 2020 January </span>

 PKS (now known as [TKGI][tkgi]) is a jointly-developed Kubernetes distribution from Pivotal & VMware that is a service for Pivotal Cloud Foundry/[Tanzu Application Service][tas].
 Pivotal was acquired by VMware in late 2019.

 - Reported to VP of Engineering as part of leadership team.
-  - Restaffed team of 10-12 developers from Ireland to the US.
+  - Staffed team of 12 developers in order to move project from Ireland to the US.
   - Continued to lead summer intern round table.
-  - Managed team through acquisition uncertainty.
+  - Managed team through VMware acquisition uncertainty.
 - Defined and prioritized CI/CD work for the Release Engineering team of 10 developers.
   - Doubled the number of concurrent releases from 2 to 4.
-  - Reduced cycle time from 4 days to less than 1.
+  - Reduced pull request cycle time from 4 days to less than 1.
 - __Stacks & Skills:__ Ruby, Kubernetes, [Concourse][cc], AWS, GCP, Azure, vSphere; Facilitation, Interviewing, People Management, Peer organization interactions.

-#### Senior Engineering Manager, Cloud Foundry <span class="duration"> 2018 April - 2018 October </span>
+#### Senior Software Engineering Manager, Cloud Foundry <span class="duration"> 2018 April - 2018 October </span>

 Pivotal was the primary sponsor of the [Cloud Foundry][cf] project, a multi-cloud Platform-as-a-Service (PaaS) for deployment of web apps and services.
 Pivotal sold its own version of CF, Pivotal Cloud Foundry, now known as [Tanzu Application Service][tas].